 Celebrating 85 Years

 Founded in 1931, Universal Builders Supply, Inc. (UBS) has worked on some of the country’s most recognizable and treasured structures.
-Each generation of this three-generational company has had a pet project to be proud of starting with the Empire State Building, one of the few construction jobs in New York City during the depression, to Yankee Stadium, the Washington Monument, and the Statue of Liberty.
-Now in it’s 85th year UBS will be posting 85 Fun Facts about some of the most iconic and historic building projects for the next 85 days.
-You can easily follow along by following, friending, or liking us on Facebook, Twitter, Instagram, and LinkedIn.
-Just click the icons above right!
+Each generation of this three-generational company has had a pet project to be proud of, starting with the Empire State Building, one of the few construction jobs in New York City during the Depression, to Yankee Stadium, the Washington Monument, and the Statue of Liberty.
+To celebrate it’s 85th year in 2016, UBS posted 85 Fun Facts about some of the most iconic and historic building projects.
+Here they are:

-Grand Central Terminal took ten years to complete in 1913 at the staggering cost of $65 million and was declared a National Historic Landmark in 1976 after being rescued from demolition when Jacqueline Kennedy Onassis stepped up to help save the Beaux-Arts building.
+Grand Central Terminal took ten years to complete in 1913 at the staggering cost of $65 million and was declared a National Historic Landmark in 1976 after being rescued from demolition when Jacqueline Kennedy Onassis stepped in to help save the Beaux-Arts building.
 GCT is known for the astronomical mural on the ceiling of the main concourse, which shows the Mediterranean sky during the October to March zodiac and features 2,500 stars.
-During its restoration UBS workers discovered the names of the craftsmen written around the stars in the ceiling.
-A bonus fun fact: The cleaning of the ceiling was done by air blasting ground up walnut shells.
+During its restoration, UBS workers discovered the names of the craftsmen written around the stars in the ceiling.
+A bonus fun fact: The cleaning of the ceiling was done by air blasting ground walnut shells!

 By 1929, 47 million passengers were passing through the Grand Central Terminal’s Indiana limestone façade.
 The information booth continues to be a favorite meeting place for commuters and travelers, in large part due to its iconic clock which is estimated to be worth more than $10 million.
 The staff at the station’s information booth handles more than 1,000 questions an hour!
 From personal experience, UBS workers can confirm that wearing an orange construction safety vest will also cause people to ask you lots of questions, particularly related to directions.

-Arthur Ashe Stadium, which was named after the winner of the inaugural US open in 1968, is part of the largest tennis-specific stadium in the world, holding 22,547 people.
-When constructing the new steel retractable roof, due to be unveiled for the 2016 Grand Slam tennis event, UBS used more than 2,000 scaffold frames, completely encircling its perimeter.
+Arthur Ashe Stadium, named after the winner of the inaugural US Open in 1968, is the largest tennis-specific stadium in the world, holding 23,771 people.
+When constructing the new steel retractable roof, due to be unveiled for the 2016 US Open, UBS used more than 2,000 scaffold frames, completely encircling the stadium's perimeter.
 A specialized weather forecast crew will predict when rain is on the way, but the tournament director will make the final call on whether or not to close the roof which takes 5 to 7 minutes.

 Post 6: Jefferson Memorial